Cs-207/CS207PROJECT1/README.md

 - Now control car with remote inside app
 - It will act as a remote controll Car
 - Strong working car and it is really cool idea to make car at home which was kind of dream to buy in childhood.
+- when it is going to hit wall or something it will blink led

 # Team :
 - Komalpreet Singh